dvillalba00/Pavement-Crack-Detection/README.md

 - Classification of different sizes and types of cracks

+## Installation instructions

+view `INSTALL.md` for more information on installation and setup

 ## Code

 * `createPaths`: Create all of the folders that are passed in as a list of strings.

 * `loadImage`: Loads in an image and cuts it into roughly equally sized rectangles depending on the **DIVIDE_X** and **DIVIDE_Y** global variables.
 This returns a dictionary of cut images where the key is a tuple representing the location of the image from the original.

 * `saveCutImages`: Takes the image dictionary created by the loadImage function and saves each cut image to its own .tif file.

 * `thresholdCutImages`: Takes in the dictionary of cut images and a thresholding function.
 It thresholds each image and applies that threshold to each image.
 Returns a dictionary of thresholded images with the same keys as **cut_img_dict**.

 * `saveThresholdedImages`: Takes in the dictionary thresholded images created by the thresholdCutImages function.
 It then saves each thresholded image to its own .tif file.

+## Running the code

+To run the program on an image, first create a data folder on the root of the project that contains the main `.tif` file that you want thresholded.

+Once the image is in the data folder, you can then run the following command in the root of the project in order to run the program.

+`python3 main.py -f [FILENAME]`

+## Flag options for running main.py

+* `-f FILENAME`: Required.
+Runs the program on the file listed as FILENAME.

+* `-x [number]`: Sets the pixel width for segmenting the images to the number provided.
+Default: 25

+* `-y [number]`: Sets the pixel height for segmenting the images to the number provided.
+Default: 25